Expectation damages: Prevalence

 The reason for expectation damages being the norm is that it is widely proven that the size of the recovery of expectation damages is often similar to that of reliance damages but is easier to prove than reliance damages.
-In Australia, a party usually only claims reliance damages in the case that expectation damages are deemed to be unable to be proven.
-This is because expectation damages include profit whereas reliance damages are just wasted expenditure standardly so reliance damages are rarely greater than expectation damages.
+In Australia, a party usually only claims reliance damages in the case where expectation damages are deemed to be unable to be proven.
+This is because expectation damages include profit, whereas reliance damages generally just cover wasted expenditure, so reliance damages are rarely greater than expectation damages.